 The CEO is not present when the Compensation Committee and the Board are making decisions about the CEO's compensation.
-The Company's internal legal counsel, head of human resources, and/or the independent compensation consultant attend meetings at the request of the Compensation Committee.
+The Company's Head of Legal and Chief Compliance Officer, Chief Business Officer, head of human resources, and/or the independent compensation consultant attend meetings concerning the CEO's compensation evaluation at the request of the Compensation Committee and/or the Board.